 Physical/Cyber Security & Data Privacy

 With the threat of cybercrime constantly becoming more acute, we continue to strengthen our data-protection efforts.
-They include 24/7 monitoring, vulnerability assessments, employee education, regular drills, and phishing tests.
+Cybersecurity and physical security use a layered mitigation strategy that includes 24/7 monitoring, vulnerability assessments, employee education, and regular drills, and cybersecurity conducts phishing tests.
+We monitor approximately 2,000 cameras, Intrusion Detection Systems, duress alarms, and a card access system to restrict access.
 We consistently earn passing grades on audits that assess our cybersecurity and data-protection standards, and we are in compliance with reporting requirements from the Federal Energy Regulatory Commission and North American Electric Reliability Corporation.
 As for grid resiliency, there have been no material violations or fines due to non-compliance with physical and/or cybersecurity standards or regulations.